jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

             <meta xsi:type="nex:LiteralMeta" property="dendropy:answer" content="42" datatype="xsd:integer" id="meta4320379536" />
             <meta xsi:type="nex:LiteralMeta" property="dendropy:subject" content="Python phylogenetics" datatype="xsd:string" id="meta4320379472" />

-You can also specify that the data should be interpreted as a source to be dereferenced in NeXML by passing in ``note_as_reference=True``.
+You can also specify that the data should be interpreted as a source to be dereferenced in NeXML by passing in ``annotate_as_reference=True``.
 Note that this does not actually populate the contents of the annotation from the source (unlike the dynamic attribute value binding discussed below), but just indicates the the contents of the annotation should be *interpreted* differently by semantic readers.
 Thus, the following annotation::